pawelka/cups-avahi-airprint/README.md

 * `CUPSADMIN`: the CUPS admin user you want created
 * `CUPSPASSWORD`: the password for the CUPS admin user

-### Ports/Network:
+### Network:
-* Must be run on host network.
-This is required to support multicasting which is needed for Airprint.
+* The macvlan driver is used, to host the container with a specific IP in the local subnet.

 ## Building